DarrylHewitt/Project_1/README.md

 In this plot we see a weak negative correlation between the bycicle theft and shop lifting  in the LSOAs of Birmingham and  the IMD scores.
 The negative correlation in shop lifting could be explained by the distribution of shops in the city, where they tend to be more concentrated in the city centre area where the IMD scores are moderate.

-With the seasonal changes in the country every year we wanted to look into whether there is any pattern to crime rate and types of crimes in the different seasons

-### Research Question 3 : Are there any spatial correlations between crime rates and police station locations in Birmingham?
+### Research Question 3 : What are the top 10 locations with the highest crime counts, and what are their corresponding IMD scores?
+Conversely, what are the 10 locations with the lowest crime counts, and what are their IMD scores?

 ### Research Question 4 : Are there any trends in crime vs demographic factors?